WeirdConstructor/WLambda/README.md

     # cleanup ...
 };

-# Basic OOP:
+# Basic closure OOP:
-# std:weaken to make any closure capture of some_obj a weak reference, so
+# $& to make any closure capture of some_obj a weak reference, so
 # we don't get any cyclic references:
 !some_obj = $&${};
 some_obj.do_something = {